 In December 2017, H.R.1 (the Tax Cuts and Jobs Act) was signed into law, which enacts significant changes to U.S. tax and related laws.
 The primary impact to us is a reduction of the federal corporate income tax rate from 35% to 21% effective January 1, 2018.
-Each of our regulatory jurisdictions initiated dockets regarding the impact of the Tax Cuts and Jobs Act on customer rates.
-Our Montana and South Dakota jurisdictional filings are discussed below.
-We do not expect the required FERC or Nebraska filings to be significant.
-In each of our jurisdictions, we expect the Tax Cuts and Jobs Act related credits to continue and be subject to true-up until base rates are reset in a general rate case filing.
-As of March 31, 2018, we have deferred revenue of approximately \$7.3 million associated with the impacts of the Tax Cuts and Jobs Act.
-This estimate is based upon an expected annual revenue reduction of approximately \$15 million to \$20 million, which is our expected income tax expense reduction in 2018.
-For purposes of the filings discussed below, we have also calculated the customer benefit using an alternate method based on historic test periods.
-This alternate calculation could result in an additional reduction in revenue ranging from approximately \$8 million to \$12 million, which would reduce net income.
-We cannot predict how each jurisdiction may calculate the amount of credits due to customers.
+Our Montana and South Dakota Tax Cuts and Jobs Act filings are discussed below.
+Dockets have also been opened in our Federal Energy Regulatory Commission (FERC) and Nebraska jurisdictions, where we proposed using reduced revenue requirements from the impacts of the Tax Cuts and Jobs Act to defer planned future rate filings in both jurisdictions.
+In each of our jurisdictions, we expect the Tax Cuts and Jobs Act related credits to continue and be subject to true-up until base rates are reset in a general rate case filing or agreement is reached with our state regulatory commissions as to how the impact of the Tax Cuts and Job Act will be resolved.

+As of June 30, 2018, we have deferred revenue of approximately \$13.5 million associated with the impacts of the Tax Cuts and Jobs Act.
+For purposes of the filings discussed below, we calculated the customer benefit using two alternate methods based on current and historic test periods.
+The revenue deferral is based upon our 2018 estimated impact of Tax Cuts and Jobs Act of approximately \$18 million to \$23 million and is offset by a corresponding reduction in income tax expense.
+Application of the historic method would result in customer refunds that exceed the reduction in our 2018 taxes, which would be an additional reduction in pretax earnings and cash flows ranging from approximately \$5 million to \$10 million.

 Montana - In March 2018, we submitted a filing to the Montana Public Service Commission (MPSC) calculating the estimated benefit of the Tax Cuts and Jobs Act related savings to customers using two alternative methods.
 The first method was calculated based on the expected income tax expense reduction in 2018, with no impact to net income.
-The second method, was calculated by revising the electric and natural gas revenue requirements in the last applicable test years.
-For our electric customers, we proposed to use 50% of the benefit as a direct refund to customers, and to use the other 50% to remove trees outside our electric transmission and distribution lines rights of way, which pose a risk of unfavorable events on our system including disruption of service, property damage, and / or forest fires.
+The second method was calculated by revising the electric and natural gas revenue requirements in the last applicable test years.
+For our electric customers, we proposed to use 50% of the benefit as a direct refund to customers, and to use the other 50% to remove trees outside our electric transmission and distribution lines rights of way, which pose risks to our system including disruption of service, property damage, and / or forest fires.
+We have begun work to remove trees outside our right of way, and as of June 30, 2018, have deferred \$0.3 million of costs, which is recorded in the Condensed Consolidated Balance Sheets to reflect the impacts of the Tax Cuts and Jobs Act, subject to MPSC approval.
 For our natural gas customers, we proposed to use the benefit as a direct refund to customers, we proposed to use the benefit as a direct refund to customers.
-A procedural schedule has not been established in this docket.